Tag: One-pot

 Initial stir-fry of spices

 3. Add generous amount of spice powders.
-Use garam masala, coriander, turmeric, and chilli powders.
+Use garam masala, coriander, turmeric, and Chili powders.
 Add them when the tomatoes are almost turning soft.
 Add ginger and garlic paste.
 Mix to combine.

 Spice powders